How Coastal Detox Helps Residents in Florida Detox From Alcohol

 When you are addicted to alcohol, life is a daily struggle.
-You put so much energy into holding things together, whether it be your job, your family, or both.
+You put so much energy into holding things together, whether it be your job, family, or both.
 In some cases, you may feel that all hope is lost.

 No matter how long you’ve been dealing with alcoholism, know that there is always hope!
 Things can and will get better once you decide to get help and begin addiction treatment with an alcohol detox program.
-If you’re looking for a program for alcohol detox in Florida, Coastal Detox located in Stuart can help!
+If you’re looking for a program for alcohol detox in Florida, Coastal Detox, located in Stuart, can help!

 How Do You Tell if You’re an Alcoholic?

-You might be an alcoholic and if you can’t control the amount of alcohol you drink, regardless of attempts to stop.
+You might be an alcoholic, and if you can’t control the amount of alcohol you drink, regardless of attempts to stop.
 If so, you might need medical intervention from a reputable Florida rehab or drug rehab closest to you.

-Alcoholism is actually the most severe form of alcohol misuse and involves a person’s inability to control their drinking due to both a physical and emotional dependence on alcohol.
+Alcoholism is the most severe form of alcohol misuse and involves a person’s inability to control their drinking due to both a physical and emotional dependence on alcohol.
 It’s also commonly referred to as alcohol use disorder.

 Alcohol use disorder is organized into three categories:

-1. Mild
+- Mild

-2. Moderate
+- Moderate

-3. Severe
+- Severe

 Drug and Alcohol Addiction in the United States